Medicare → MDPP Implementation Resources

 • Preventing Diabetes in Your Medicare Population Video – The AMA Ed Hub™ created a 4-minute overview for healthcare providers that explains Medicare DPP services, beneficiary eligibility, and the benefits of referring patients to the program.

 • MDPP Beneficiary Recruitment Summary – Developed from an informational webinar held on October 20th, 2020, this resource details strategies to increase recruitment into the MDPP.
 Various presenters shared information regarding targeted outreach campaigns, outreach to senior centers, identifying a clinical champion, and hosting an orientation or session zero.
-This resource was processed through CMS clearance and can also be found on the CMS MDPP page.
+This resource was processed through CMS clearance and appears different from the other resources on this page.

 • MDPP Beneficiary Referrals Summary – Developed from an informational webinar held on October 20th, 2020, this resource details strategies shared by various presenters on how to increase referrals into the MDPP.
 Ideas include building relationships with health care providers, optimizing your electronic health record (EHR), utilizing community advisory boards and community partnerships, and conducting primary care provider (PCP) letter campaigns.
-This resource was processed through CMS clearance and can also be found on the CMS MDPP page.
+This resource was processed through CMS clearance and appears different from the other resources on this page.

 • MDPP Referrals Breakout Sessions Summary – Developed from breakout sessions during an informational webinar held on May 18th, 2021, where MDPP suppliers discussed together how to generate referrals into the MDPP.
 This resource details strategies shared to overcoming barriers with patient identification, referrals, and clinical team engagement.